Checkpoints, burned towns, eerie quiet: The slow reveal of Oregon wildfire damage

 STAYTON, Oregon — One week after fire first hit the town of Detroit, Mayor Jim Trett still has not been able to return to the lakeside Cascade Mountain community.

-In briefings far from his home, he has been told by firefighting officials that there are still too many hot spots, too many trees and telephone poles at risk of toppling and too many unstable slopes that could cut loose landslides across roads.
+In briefings far from his home, he has been told by fire officials that there are still too many hot spots, too many trees and telephone poles at risk of toppling and too many unstable slopes that could set landslides loose across roads.

-So he tries to piece together what has happened from photos and videos taken by firefighters, law enforcement officials and a few residents who managed to get past the roadblocks to reach the town of 210 year-round residents and some 1,300 people who reside there seasonally in second homes.
+So he tries to piece together what has happened from photos and videos taken by firefighters, law enforcement officials and a few residents who managed to get past the checkpoints to reach the town of 210 year-round residents and some 1,300 people who reside there seasonally in second homes.

 “From what I can see, 90% of the community is gone.
 Our post office is standing, part of a hotel and a storage unit building,” Trett said.

-The slow pace of assessing the Detroit damage reflects the epic scale of the Oregon fires that last week — largely driven by fierce east winds — burned through more than 900,000 acres of the state, destroying hundreds of homes and killing at least 10 people, as confirmed by the state medical examiner, with local medical examiners expected to continue to report additional deaths.
+The slow pace of assessing the Detroit damage reflects the epic scale of the Oregon fires, largely driven by fierce east winds last week, burned through more than 900,000 acres of the state, destroying hundreds of homes and killing at least 10 people, as confirmed by the state medical examiner, with local authorities expected to continue to report fatalities.

-“Without question, our state has been pushed to its limits,” Gov. Kate Brown said Monday.
-“It’s really hard for all of us to wrap our heads around the devastation that these fires have causes and the pain and suffering that so many Oregonians have endured.
+“Without question, our state has been pushed to its limits,” Oregon Gov. Kate Brown said Monday.
+“It’s really hard for all of us to wrap our heads around the devastation that these fires have caused and the pain and suffering that so many Oregonians have endured.”

 Unease in communities